 Hart also explains that his team provides many loans that regional and national banks can’t do because of tighter profit margins and loan complexities.
 “Labor intensive loans like construction loans, are very difficult to get from national banks, regional banks and even some smaller institutions because they’re not profitable enough for them.
 We consider not only the loan itself but also the opportunity to build a more extensive, lasting banking relationship.”

 Hart serves as the Vice President for the Coastal Habitat for Humanity’s Board of Directors.
-In 2016, he says that Manasquan Bank will assume the servicing of their loans at no cost to the non-profit.
+Manasquan Bank has assumed the servicing of their loans at no cost to the non-profit.
 The new TRID disclosure regulation has made it more costly and complex for Coastal Habitat for Humanity to process their own loans as they’ve done in the past.